Notehub Walkthrough

 -

-Select Devices from the left navigation bar and select a device from the list of devices in the Host Firmware tab.
+Select Devices from the left navigation bar, select a device from the list of devices in the Host Firmware tab, and then click Update.

 -